 This body of research, including a special issue in the Juvenile and Family Court Journal devoted to trauma in 2006, brought the concept of "trauma-informed care" to the forefront of the criminal legal context.
 Nearly a decade later, the government agency Substance Abuse and Mental Health Services Administration (SAMHSA) developed a framework for taking a trauma-informed approach that could be adopted across a range of service systems, including the criminal legal system.
-This framework articulates the "4 Rs" of a trauma-informed approach: realizing the prevalence of \blacktriangleright trauma and potential pathways for recovery; recognizing signs and symptoms of trauma in the people who come through the courtroom; responding by integrating knowledge of trauma into practice; and actively resisting retraumatization.16 Studies examining the impacts of trauma-informed interventions directed at people who are justice-involved have shown reduced recidivism and perpetration of violent behavior among youth in juvenile detention centers,17 and decreased presence of post-traumatic stress disorder symptoms among women who are incarcerated.18 Today, many judges, lawyers, and other system actors realize that not only can trauma not be ignored in their work, but that adopting a trauma-informed approach is part of doing their jobs well.
+This framework articulates the "4 Rs" of a trauma-informed approach: realizing the prevalence of ▶ trauma and potential pathways for recovery; recognizing signs and symptoms of trauma in the people who come through the courtroom; responding by integrating knowledge of trauma into practice; and actively resisting retraumatization.16 Studies examining the impacts of trauma-informed interventions directed at people who are justice-involved have shown reduced recidivism and perpetration of violent behavior among youth in juvenile detention centers,17 and decreased presence of post-traumatic stress disorder symptoms among women who are incarcerated.18 Today, many judges, lawyers, and other system actors realize that not only can trauma not be

-Despite widespread recognition of the importance of trauma-informed care throughout the U.S. criminal legal system broadly and the court system specifically, m any s ystem a ctors s till have questions surrounding this concept: What exactly does it mean to be "trauma-informed" within a courtroom?
-How much does trauma really influence a p erson's i nvolvement i n the system?
+Despite widespread recognition of the importance of trauma-informed care throughout the U.S. criminal legal system broadly and the court system specifically, m any system a ctors still have questions surrounding this concept: What exactly does it mean to be "trauma-informed" within a courtroom?
+How much does trauma really influence a person's i nvolvement in the system?
 How should court professionals, including judges, be trained on this concept?